yvonnejansen/KidNamer/README.md

 The basic idea of this app is to enable two people to vote independently and secretly on different name suggestions.
 Both can suggest new names, either by entering a name manually in the text field or by clicking the button.
 If a name already exists, the page will scroll to the location of the name.

-Names are scored on a scale between 0 and 20.
+Names are scored on a scale between 0 and 20, and sorted from highest to lowest score.
 Newly added names are assigned a score of 21 such that they always appear at the very top.
 Scores are entered using a slider control.
 For names on which one has not yet voted, the slider is not shown but it is nonetheless possible to click or tap anywhere in the corresponding area to quickly set a value.

 Clicking on a name opens a new tab loading background information on that name from the page [behindthename.com](behindthename.com).
 This shows, among other things, how popular a name is in different countries.

-The system maintains an aggregate score for every name obtained by averaging the ratings from the two people.
+The system maintains an overall score for every name based on the average rating across the two people.
 If a name is among the top five among those already rated, it will be displayed in bold.
 In addition, the currently preferred name is shown at the top of the page.
 Multiple names will be displayed in case of ties.

 # Setup